Am0rphous/Awesome/Hacking/Hacking.md

 - [O365-attack-toolkit](https://github.com/mdsecactivebreach/o365-attack-toolkit) - _o365-attack-toolkit allows operators to perform an OAuth phishing attack and later on use the Microsoft Graph API to extract interesting information._
 - [OutlookParasite](https://github.com/vivami/OutlookParasite) - _Outlook persistence using VSTO add-ins._
 - [SharpClipHistory](https://github.com/FSecureLABS/SharpClipHistory) - _SharpClipHistory is a .NET application written in C# that can be used to read the contents of a user's clipboard history in Windows 10 starting from the 1809 Build._
+- [SharpRDPCheck](https://github.com/3gstudent/SharpRDPCheck) - Use to check the valid account of the Remote Desktop Protocol(Support plaintext and ntlmhash).

 ## Password, cracking and Brute Force related tools
 - [CeWL](https://github.com/digininja/CeWL/) - Spiders a URL to a specified depth and searches for words that can be used for password attacks.